 Reading Eggs unlocks all aspects of learning to read for your child, focusing on a core curriculum of phonics and phonemic awareness, sight words, vocabulary, comprehension, and reading for meaning.
 The programme is based on solid scientific research and focuses around the five essential keys to reading success – phonics, phonemic awareness, vocabulary, comprehension and fluency.
 For a more detailed overview of how Reading Eggs works, click here.

 How far does the Reading Eggs programme go?

 The programme is a sequential series of lessons that starts at a complete beginner’s level.
 It develops essential reading skills in a progression that will take a non-reader through to a grade 2 reading level.
 Reading Eggspress then goes on to cover skills for children through to a grade 6 level.

-Are there books to go with the online program?
+Are there books to go with the online programme?

 Yes, the Reading Eggs books and book packs are a great way to access the programme.
 Each Reading Eggs book pack comes with 10 reading books and an access code that opens a 14-day subscription to the online programme.
 The book packs also contain a progress map with stickers.
 After each lesson, you can add stickers to the map as a reward and to mark progress.
 This great feature adds to the rewarding experience and improves motivation.
 Find out more here.

 What about writing?